 How to do the invisible crochet join!

-With an ‘invisible join’ the circle has a consistent look with no bump, plus it also makes the stitches easier to count and easier to work into on the next round.
-This technique is also great for finishing off Granny Squares as well as circular motifs, and once you’ve mastered it we think it’ll be your favourite way to finish your stitches!
+This crochet invisible join technique is also great for finishing off Granny Squares as well as circular motifs, or pretty much any project that requires you to join in the round, and once you've mastered it we think it'll be your favourite way to finish your stitches!

 Step 1